jermnelson/suitcase-library/README.md

-# Suitecase Library
+# Bug Out Library
-Portable library collection for when a "go bag" is necessary; hopefully never to be used in earnest.
+Portable library collection for when a "bug out bag (BOB)" is necessary; hopefully never to be used in earnest.